Skip to main content

 • replayability

 The game's replayability is mixed; while it offers some value through achievements and exploration of secrets, its short length limits overall replay potential.
-Players can enjoy challenges like speedrunning and completing the journal, but many feel that the game lacks substantial reasons to replay beyond the initial experience.
-Overall, it is considered fun and easily replayable for those interested in honing skills or seeking out collectibles.
+Players appreciate the challenge of completing the journal and unlocking achievements, but many feel that the game lacks substantial content to encourage multiple playthroughs.
+However, the mod's unique mechanics and speedrunning opportunities provide a fun experience for those looking to revisit it.

 • “It has good replayability with achievements, including a Left 4 Dead 2 and Black Mesa style gnome achievement where you had to reunite two gnomes.”